Evidlo/evidlo.github.io/content/notes/linux/notes.md

     play -n -c1 synth sin 330 fade h 0.1 0.2 0.1 : synth sin 330 fade h 0.1 0.2 0.1

 There are a variety of effects and waveforms that can be chained or played simultaneously.

+## Connecting to Multiple WiFi Networks Simultaneously

+Add a new dummy interface called `wlan0` that is tied to the real interface `wlp3s0`

+    sudo iw dev wlp3s0 interface add wlan0 type station

+Then use NetworkManager as normal to connect to another network with this new interface.